santonil2003/mvc/readme.txt

-MVC framework by Sanil Shrestha with RedBeans ORM
+Simple MVC framework with Powerful RedBeans ORM.

-This framework was developed to to implement custom MVC framework implenting MVC design pattern in PHP.
-It uses RedBeans ORM to manipulate data into database.
+By Sanil Shrestha